 I am deeply passionate about my work.
 I am an open-minded, data-driven team player and genuinely care about affecting change.
-I seek to give back by transferring my insights to the wider knowledge community.
+I seek to give back by transferring my insights to the wider community.
 I have been invited by Interpol, the British Ministry of Defence, and the National Crime Agency to present my research and advice on the “human factors” in Cyber Security.
-I am a lecturer of the “Requirements Engineering” course at the University of Oxford’s Computer Science department where I teach modules and hold seminars on qualitative user research methods and prototyping to Bachelor and Master students.
+I held lectures at the “Requirements Engineering” course at the University of Oxford’s Computer Science department on user research methods and prototyping.
 As an independent science advisor of a major political party in Germany, I have helped shape the election platform for Innovation and Cyber Security for the parliamentary election, co-authored a book on 'Anticipation Science' (Springer, 2017) and advise startups on product strategy.

 I taught myself coding at age 13, later studied Computer Science (BSc), and graduated in Human-Computer Interaction (MSc) top of my class.
 I won the state championship in Europe's biggest science competition and won the national science competition of Germany's biggest independent consumer organisation (Stiftung Warentest).
 For my research, I received an environmental protection award by the Federal Ministry of Education and Research, special honours from Federal Minister Horst Seehofer, special honours from county commissioner Claus Schick, and special honours from the University of Mayence.
 I have been a recipient of the German Association for the Promotion of Mathematical and Scientific Teaching Scholarship, Gameforge Scholarship, and Strascheg Center of Entrepreneurship Scholarship.

 What I believe sets humans effectively apart from other species is our ability to craft tools.
 Society’s greatest innovations, including the controlled use of fire, the wheel and the printing press were created by individuals who understood the nature and shortcomings of existing practices and translated them into useful tools.
 I seek to study some of the most fundamental problems society faces today and work with some of the brightest people to translate human behaviour into technologies.